munificent/craftinginterpreters/book/optimization.md

 you to take away from this is how important it is to have a profiler in your toolbox.

-To reinforce that point, let's go ahead and run the same benchmark in our now-optimized VM and see what the profiler shows us.
+To reinforce that point, let's go ahead and run the original benchmark in our now-optimized VM and see what the profiler shows us.
 On my machine, `tableGet()` is still a fairly large chunk of execution time.
 That's to be expected for a dynamically typed language.
 But it has dropped from 72% of the total execution